Chris Smalls: Amazon Labor Union

 On April 1, 2022, the workers at JFK8 voted 2,654–2,131 in favor of the union.
 Smalls told a crowd that "We did whatever it took to connect with these workers" and "I hope that everybody's paying attention now because a lot of people doubted us."

 In May 2022, Smalls met U.S. President Joe Biden at the White House.
 Biden told him "I like you, you're my kind of trouble" and "let's not stop".

 Smalls and Palmer were named two of Time's 100 most influential people of 2022.

 Following the failure of two unionization votes, Smalls’ leadership of the ALU was in doubt, and Smalls did not seek re-election, instead choosing to endorse ALU officer Claudia Ashterman.
 Ashterman lost to Connor Spence, who was elected ALU president on July 30, 2024.
+Smalls left the union in 2024.

+Smalls attempted to get in to the 2026 Met Gala to protest Jeff Bezos' $10 million donation to the Metropolitan Museum of Art.
+He was charged with trespassing, and obstruction of governmental administration for jumping a police barrier.
+The charges will be dismissed if he avoids arrest for six months after the Gala.

+Smalls and Carvell Wallace released a memoir, titled When the Revolution Comes: A Fight for the Future of the Working Class, in June 2026.

 Legal proceedings

 Smalls v.
 Amazon, Inc.

 On November 12, 2020, Smalls filed a class-action lawsuit against Amazon alleging the company violated federal and state law by putting warehouse workers at risk during the COVID-19 pandemic and by terminating him.
 One of Smalls' attorneys, Michael Sussmann, cited racial discrimination as a cause of action.
 On March 15, 2022, a motion to dismiss filed by Amazon was granted, and on March 21, 2022, a notice of appeal was filed by Smalls.